SURFscz/SRAMsync/README.md

 added to SRAM.
 Now it is up to whoever is responsible for dealing with such an event and what it really means.
 In case of a new user this should ultimately end with a user being added to some destination LDAP, but it is not the responsibility of the main loop.
-Instead the configuration requires an `EventHandler` class to be instantiated that takes care of this functionality.
+Instead, the configuration requires an `EventHandler` class to be instantiated that takes care of this functionality.

 A design choice was to dynamically load derived `EventHandler` classes.
 Thereby